deobald/david-eulogy/eulogy_001.md

 David always had an exuberant laugh.
 Frequently disarming when he was small, he would sometimes sneak up on his cousins and surprise them with ... a laugh.
 Suddenly aware of David's presence, the surprised cousin would turn around with eyes wide open, to see him grinning back with his equally unmistakable smile.

+In the same way that Alvena's door is always open to anyone, David's warmth and smile were always the beginning of every new friendship he made.
+Before David joined Kindergarten, Alvena would take him across the continent in the cab of her semi truck.
+This marked the beginning of David and Alvena as a team -- not just family, but partners.
+It also marked the beginning of David's tendency to make friends with anyone and everyone.
+Once, while stopped for fuel on the way to Los Angeles, David was approached by one of the other truckers, who later recounted this story to Alvena.
+"What's your name, little man?" asked the trucker.
+"My name's David.
+What's yours?"
+"My name's Robert."
+"Well, Robert," repied David, "my Mom says I'm actually not supposed to talk to strangers."
+He thought for a second and then added: "But now that I know your name, we're not strangers anymore."